 Gymnastics Injuries

 Gymnastics injuries are common because the sport combines high training loads, repeated impact landings, extreme flexibility, upper limb weight-bearing, and powerful tumbling skills.
-If you are looking for a broader overview of sports injuries, this page explains the injury patterns gymnasts commonly face and when physiotherapy may help.
+If you are looking for a broader overview of sports injuries, this page outlines the injury patterns gymnasts commonly face, why they happen, and when physiotherapy may help.

 Gymnasts can develop acute traumatic injuries, overload injuries, and growth-related problems.
-Younger athletes need careful assessment because wrist, knee, heel, and spinal symptoms can sometimes involve developing bones or growth plates.
+Younger athletes need careful assessment because wrist, knee, heel, and spinal symptoms can sometimes involve developing bones or growth plates rather than just sore muscles.

 - Wrists, ankles, knees, shoulders, and the lower back are common problem areas.